-MIB 6329-Structural Concepts in Immunology.
+Immunology.
 Prerequisite: consent of instructor.
 A course designed to consider the chemical nature of molecules involved in the immune reaction and the relationship between their structure and function.
+MIB 6330-Cellular Mechanisms of the

-MIB 6330-Cellular Mechanisms of the Immune Response.
+Immune Response.
 Prerequisite: general immunology, pathogenic microbiology or consent of instructor.
 Topics will cover the broad spectrum of present day knowledge of immunobiology.
-Contents of the course will explore ontogeny of the immune response, charaterization of lymphocyte populations, induction and regulation of immunity and genetics of the immune response.
+Contents of the course will explore ontogeny of the immune response, characterization of lymphocyte populations, induction and regulation of immunity and genetics of the of immune deficiencies and diseases of immune response.
+MIB 6331-Current Concepts of Genetic with emphasis placed on areas in which progress is being made at a rapid rate.
+Pathogenicity, Prerequisites: MIB 6631 or consent of instructors.
+A study of the mechanisms by which bacteria produce disease in human and animal hosts.
+MIB 6337-Medical Mycology.
+Prerequisite:

-MIB 6331-Current Concepts of Genetic Engineering.
+Engineering.
 Prerequisite: consent of instructor.
 Study will include recently developed techniques which allow cloning of eucaryotic genes in bacteria and their influence on biological research.
 An understanding of the principles involved and possibilities for students planning to pursue careers in biological research.